 I think Stephen King called, and he wants his hotel back.
 Fancy a stay?
 Well, you can’t.
 The property is now monitored and off-limits to all.
 Who can blame them with styles like these?

 31. Well, Well, Wells

-Wells Falls is located just off the main drag in the Finger Lakes region city of Ithaca, New York.
+Wells Falls is located just off the main drag in the Finger Lakes region of Ithaca, New York.

-Fairly hidden from a local nearby park, this gem features a beautiful waterfall cradled by an old abandoned hydropower plant.
+Somewhat hidden from a nearby local park, this gem features a beautiful waterfall cradled by an old abandoned hydropower plant.
 Old and crumbling from the seasons, this old building’s saving grace is the water itself.
 Thus, blocking any human entry to the site and thus saving it from the excavator.

 32. Fit for a Businessman

 Another “feature” of Well’s Falls granted by its secrecy is that it has become quite the spot for skinny dippers during the hot months of the summer.
 You’ll also find poets, musicians, artists, and even businesspeople having a bite to eat.
 So much so over the years, the falls have earned the name “Businessman’s Lunch Falls.”
-If you think all of this seems strange to you, then you have never been to Ithaca.
+If you think all this seems strange, you have never been to Ithaca.

 A multi-award-winning travel photographer specializing in visiting strange and unique places, photographing, and writing about them.
 A.D.
 Wheeler has been featured nationally on PBS Television as well as Nevada and F11 Magazines.